Newest Bacigalupi Wines Truly Honor a Legacy

 fruit, and possessing well-structured tannins that required time to soften and integrate.

-In 2013, the name of the winery began transitioning from John Tyler Wines to Bacigalupi Wines to honor the
+In 2013, the name of the winery began transitioning from John Tyler Wines to Bacigalupi Vineyards to honor the

 legacy of winegrowing of the Bacigalupi family.
 The first releases bearing the Bacigalupi label are from the